Battle of Wood Lake: Pressure on Sibley

 In early September 1862, the U.S. defeat at the Battle of Birch Coulee and the sieges at Hutchinson, Forest City and Fort Abercrombie caused further panic, as the exodus of Minnesota settlers continued.
 Both Governor Alexander Ramsey and Colonel Henry Hastings Sibley were criticized heavily for their failure to act more swiftly to protect them.
 Many Republican supporters of Governor Ramsey questioned his choice of former governor and Democrat Henry Sibley to lead the army, in scathing newspaper editorials that accused Sibley of excessive sympathy for the Dakota due to his extensive personal and business ties with them.

 After repeated pleas from Governor Ramsey, the U.S. government started to take the conflict in Minnesota more seriously.
 On September 6, 1862, Secretary of War Edwin Stanton created the new Military Department of the Northwest and appointed General John Pope to command it; Pope himself finally reached Minnesota on September 16.
 Stanton told Pope to "employ whatever force may be necessary" to defeat the Dakota.
 Pope, anxious to vindicate himself following his defeat at the Second Battle of Bull Run, proceeded to put pressure on Sibley to move forcefully against the Dakota, but struggled to secure more troops to support the war effort.

-The new recruits that Sibley had managed to organize were woefully lacking in experience, and he faced shortages of food, guns, ammunition and clothing.
+The new recruits that Sibley had managed to organize were woefully lacking in experience, and he faced shortage of food, guns, ammunition and clothing.
 Many of these supplies finally reached Sibley's forces between September 11 and 14.
 On September 19, after two days of heavy rain, Sibley left Fort Ridgely with his entire command as they began their march up the Minnesota River valley.
 Estimates of the size of his command at this time range from 1,450 to 1,619 men.

 By the time Sibley and his troops had reached Lone Tree Lake on September 22, they were running very low on food.
 Famished, it was no wonder that several members of the "unruly" 3rd Minnesota Infantry Regiment were tempted to forage for potatoes at the Upper Sioux Agency on the morning on September 23, unwittingly triggering what came to be known as the Battle of Wood Lake.